Overland Track in Winter

 therefor more wombats (YAY for wombats!).
 I’m thankful for the lack of wind, as I can imagine today’s section could get a bit rough when strong winds are expected.

-When we got to the junction of today’s side trip (which we planned on doing) we decide against it.
+When we got to the junction of today’s side trip (which we planned on doing) we decided against it.

 The weather was less than ideal and the lack of enthusiasm that’s sparked by the sight of the terrain the lake is in, made us decide to push on.
 We imagine there will be many more and possibly much nicer lakes coming our way.